 Appendix C Locational Marginal Price

 The CAISO shall calculate the price of Energy at Generation PNodes, Scheduling Points, and Aggregated Pricing Nodes, as provided in the CAISO Tariff.
 The CAISO establishes Trading Hub prices and LAPs as provided in the CAISO Tariff.
-The LMPs at PNodes, including Scheduling Points, and Aggregated Pricing Nodes include separate components for the marginal cost of Energy, Marginal Cost of Congestion, and Marginal Cost of Losses.
-As provided in Sections 6.5.3.2.2 and 6.5.5.2.4, Day-Ahead Market LMPs are calculated and posted on a Day-Ahead basis for each hour of the Day-Ahead Market and for each interval of the Real-Time Market.
+The LMPs at PNodes, Scheduling Points, and Aggregated Pricing Nodes include separate components for the Marginal Energy Cost, Marginal Cost of Congestion, Marginal Cost of Losses, and Marginal GHG Cost.
+As provided in Sections 6.5.3.2.2 and 6.5.5.2.4, LMPs are calculated and posted for each hour of the Day-Ahead Market and for each interval of the Real-Time Market.

-A. LMP Composition in the Day-Ahead Market
+A. LMP Composition in the Day-Ahead Market and the Real-Time Market

-The CAISO calculates the LMP for each PNode, which is based on the Bids of sellers and buyers selected in the Day-Ahead or Real-Time Market as calculated below.
-The CAISO designates a distributed Reference Bus, r, for calculation of the Locational Marginal Prices.
+In each hour of the Day-Ahead Market, each 15-minute interval of the Fifteen-Minute Market, and each 5-minute interval of the Real-Time Dispatch, the CAISO calculates the LMP for each PNode, which is based on the Bids of sellers and buyers selected in the Day-Ahead or Real-Time Market as calculated below.
+The CAISO uses a Reference Bus for the calculation of the Locational Marginal Prices.
+The Reference Bus is the distributed load in the Market Area used in the AC power flow solution to distribute the deviations for Transmission Losses between iterations, and also in sensitivity calculations that yield rates for Marginal Losses and the Power Transfer Distribution Factors.
+If the CAISO Market solution reverts to a DC power flow solution, the Reference Bus is not used because Transmission Losses are not included.
+Nevertheless, the CAISO reflects the Transmission Losses for the Market Area in the DC power flow solution by adjusting the load by the average loss factor.
 The Locational Marginal Prices are not determined by resources that are not eligible to set the Locational Marginal Price as defined in Sections 31.3.1.4 and 34.20.2.3.
-For each bus other than the Reference Bus, the CAISO determines separate components of the LMP for the System Marginal Cost, Marginal Cost of Congestion, and Marginal Cost of Losses relative to the Reference Bus, consistent with the following equation:
+For each PNode, the CAISO determines separate components of the LMP for the Marginal Energy Cost, Marginal Cost of Congestion, Marginal Cost of Losses, and Marginal GHG Cost, as follows:

-LMPi = SMECr + MCCi + MCLi

-LMPr = SMECr
+LMPi=MECi+MCCi+MCLi+MCGi

 where:

+i is the PNode index.

-SMECr is the LMP component representing the marginal cost of Energy at the Reference Bus, r (System Marginal Energy Cost).
+MECi is the LMP component representing the Marginal Energy Cost at PNode i.

-MCCi is the LMP component representing the Marginal Cost of Congestion at bus relative to the Reference Bus.
+MCCi is the LMP component representing the Marginal Cost of Congestion at PNode i.

-MCLi is the LMP component representing the Marginal Cost of Losses at bus relative to the Reference Bus.
+MCLi is the LMP component representing the Marginal Cost of Losses at PNode i.

-B. LMP Composition in the Real-Time Market

-In each 15-minute interval and each 5-minute interval of the Fifteen Minute Market and Real-Time Dispatch, respectively, the CAISO calculates the LMP for each PNode, based on the Bids of sellers and buyers selected in those markets as specified in the FMM Schedule and 5-minute Real-Time Dispatch Instructions.
-The CAISO designates a Reference Bus, r, for calculation of the System Marginal Energy Cost (SMECr), which is the shadow price of the system power balance constraint.
-The CAISO uses the distributed load in the EIM Area as the Reference Bus to calculate loss sensitivities and shift factors used to linearize the power balance and Transmission Constraints.
-Resources that have constraints that prevent them from being marginal are not eligible to set the Locational Marginal Price.
-For each bus other than the Reference Bus, the CAISO determines separate components of the LMP for the marginal cost of Energy, Marginal Cost of Congestion, Marginal Cost of Losses, and Marginal Greenhouse Gas Cost relative to the Reference Bus, consistent with the following equation:

-LMPi SMECr MCCi MCLi MCGi

-LMPr SMECr

-where:

-MCGi is the LMP component representing Marginal Greenhouse Gas Cost.
+MCGi is the LMP component representing the Marginal GHG Cost at PNode i.

-For each PNode within an EIM Entity Balancing Authority Area, the LMP shall include a fourth component, the EIM Bid Adder component.
+B. [Not Used]

-C. The System Marginal Energy Cost Component of LMP (Day-Ahead and Real-Time Market)
+C. Marginal Energy Cost Component of the LMP